jamescallumyoung/pkglist-cli-ts/README.md

 The `parse` command support a few options:

-- `--sort`: sorts the package list alphabetically
+- `--sort`: Sorts the package list alphabetically.
-- `--uniq`: deduplicates the returned package list
+- `--uniq`: Deduplicates the returned package list.
+- `-1`: (The numeric digit “one”.)
+Force output to be one entry per line.

 ## Advanced Usage